 Android has a few Smart Lock features that keep your phone unlocked under certain conditions, such as your location or proximity to a paired Bluetooth device.

-One that’s absent is the ability to keep the phone unlocked when it’s connected to a particular WiFi router.
-No Lock Home adds that feature, so you can set up a far larger number of secure locations where your phone does not need to be locked.
+One that’s absent is the ability to keep the phone unlocked when it’s connected to a particular Wi-Fi network.
+No Lock Home adds that feature, so you can set up a far larger number of secure locations where your phone does not need to stay locked.